 14. Who spies on kids and reports back to Santa?

-16. Why couldn’t Ralphie have a bb gun in A Christmas Story?
+16. Why couldn’t Ralphie have a BB gun in A Christmas Story?

 17. What happens when you stick your wet tongue to a frozen pole, like in A Christmas Story?

-18. What were the names of the Ghosts in A Christmas Carol?
+18. What were the names of the ghosts in A Christmas Carol?

 19. What animated film depicted a train that took kids to the North Pole on Christmas Eve?